dantasse/ssuiweb2014/p4/project4.md

 Thursday, Dec.
 4th, 10:30-11:50am, SCR 172 (regular place)

 If you can't come because of classes or other reasons, let me know by the end of Dec.
 3 or you will lose some points.
 We'll have to set up another time to demo your project for me then.
-4-minute presentation, 1-minute for questions.
+4 minute presentation, 1 minute for questions.
 No slides necessary, just tell us what you built, show us what's cool about it, and talk about the most challenging part.

-## Turning Your Program In
+## Turning Your Program In and Demo

 This project has the same procedure as Projects 0-3.
 Make sure to include all files that your project requires to run.
 As before, include a README.txt.
 Also, be sure to cite every library you use, including libraries that you've built yourself previously (if applicable).

-Ideally I'd be able to run it; if you want, you can do one of the following:

-- use a Node server, and include a package.json file that shows me which dependencies to install
-- use a python server, and include a requirements.txt file; I'll run "virtualenv env/" then "pip install -r requirements.txt" then run your server
-- use whatever other server you want, and include detailed instructions in the README.txt for me to set it up myself
-- run a server yourself (any way you want) and have your project point to it.
-Heroku (free plan) or App Engine are not bad for this, AWS might work, or you can just run it on your machine and keep it on.

-(but also I'll be reading your code so if you can't do this, all is not lost.
-I'll just be more easily wowed if it runs.)
+You'll also demo your code for me, so I can grade it.
+I'll try to be pickier than your classmates, test edge cases, etc. We'll have a sign up sheet for 15-minute time slots after the class demos.

 ##Grading

 100 points:

-- 60 points: Peer evaluation
+- 60 points: Peer evaluation (based on class demos)
   - based on technical implementation and presentation, as follows:
   - Client-side technical difficulty and coolness: 30 pts
   - Server-side technical difficulty and coolness: 10 pts
   - Presentation/polish: 20 pts
-- 30 points: TA evaluation
+- 30 points: TA evaluation (based on TA demo)
   - Client-side technical difficulty and coolness: 20 pts
   - Server-side technical difficulty and coolness: 10 pts
     - I'll estimate how hard I think your project will be as part of the proposal feedback.